agencyrevolution/wordpress-migration/README.md

 be able to fix links referencing existing blog posts because there is no way of predicting `entryid` for every blog post we create in the migration process.

+Using FTP download the respective `uploads` or if on multisite the `blogs.dir` for the Wordpress blog to `~/Shares/AR-Clients/Portals/ClientName/images/blog`

 Using a text editor with regex find and replace, the following:

 *`{portalname}` and `{domain}` are tokens that should be customized before running these searches.*

 **Search** `http://{portalname}.arevblog.com/files`

 **Search** `http://blog.{domain}/files`

 **Replace** `/Portals/{portalname}/images/blog`

+---

 **Search** `http://blog.{domain}/wp-content/uploads`

 **Replace** `/Portals/{portalname}/images/blog/uploads`

+---

 **Search** `http://www.{domain}/`

 **Replace** `/`

+---

 **Search** `http://blog.{domain}/20([0-9]*/)*(\w*(-)?)*/`

 **Replace** `/blog`

+---

 **Search** `root-url="http://blog.{domain}"`

 **Replace** `root-url="http://{domain}/blog"`

+---

 **Search** `http://blog.{domain}`

 **Replace** `/blog`

+---

 **Search** `email="{portalname}@blog.{domain}"`

 **Replace** `email="service@{domain}"`

+---

 **Search** `href="(http://)?(www.)?{domain}`

 **Replace** `href="/`